querqy/querqy-docs/docs/source/querqy/rewriters/common-rules.rst

   that might not be feasable for very large rule lists.

   Default: ``true``

+allowBooleanInput
+  Whether to interpret the rule input definitions as boolean expressions.
+  (Querqy 5 only)

+  Default: ``false``

 querqyParser
   The querqy.rewrite.commonrules.QuerqyParserFactory to use for parsing strings